takanuva15/MenuClip/src/test_scenarios.md

 Copy "one", then "two".
 Paste "two" from the menu.
 Now paste "one" from the menu.

 1. Selected clip shifts to top of menu
-If the menu has 2 clips, "one" and "two", in that order, then clicking "two" should shift it to the top of the menu.
+If the menu has 2 clips, "one" and "two" (with "one" being at the top of the list), in that order, then clicking "two" should shift it to the top of the menu.
 The resulting menu order is "two", "one".

 1. Menu items only show first 35 characters of clip-to-be-pasted Copy this: